 Together we co-design our program to best meet their unique nutritional needs.
 We adapt for climate challenges and the environmental nuances of the landscape.
 We seek market opportunities and let cultural diets inform cooking classes.
 After working closely with our local facilitators, these farmers go on to graduate as Farm Leaders, capable of training others to grow.

-What’s more, these uniquely vulnerable farmers go on to access other opportunities offered by other organizations that they could not have accessed before DIG.
-Because of access to nutrient rich vegetables, DIG farmers health, wealth and sense of belonging increases, which, in turn, enables them to access programs offered by other organizations that support their needs in other ways.
+What’s more, these uniquely marginalized farmers now have access to additional opportunities offered by other organizations that were previously inaccessible to them before partnering with DIG.
+With access to nutrient-rich vegetables, the health, wealth, and sense of belonging of DIG farmers increase, enabling them to participate in programs offered by other organizations that cater to their needs in various ways.